 Job Classifications

-INEOS Melamines shall maintain job classifications – Resimenes Process Operator, Lead Resimene Process Operator, PVR Operator and Resimene Quality Control Analyst.
-The job descriptions for each position are attached to this Agreement at Tab A.
+INEOS Melamines shall maintain five job classifications – Resimenes Process Operator, Lead Resimene Process Operator, PVR Operator, Quality Control Analyst/Downstairs Operator and Resimene Quality Control Analyst.
+The job descriptions for each position are attached to this Agreement, beginning at Tab A.

 Employees will, upon direction, assist maintenance or perform work with hand tools.

 If the Company intends to establish a new job classification, or if it anticipates changing in an existing classification, the Company will notify the Union in writing fifteen (15) working days prior to the anticipated addition of a new classification or change in an already existing classification.
 The Company and the Union will then discuss the Company’s intention in these regards to assure a harmonious establishment of a new classification or the change to an already existing classification.
+For the purposes of this Agreement, “working days” are defined as Monday through Friday, excluding any holidays recognized in this Agreement.

 If a new classification is established, a copy of such new classification and job description will be promptly submitted by the Company to the Union.
 If there is substantial change to an existing classification the Company shall promptly submit a copy of the revised job description to the Union.
 The Company shall reclassify the classification retroactive to the date of the change in job content.